ayush51/tutorial/tutorial.md

 <a name="session_modification"></a>
 ### A Surfly session

 Surfly comes with several different options for communicating with other users.
-You may decide to video or text chat, share documents and highlight areas with the drawing tool.
+You may decide to video or text chat, share documents and highlight areas with the tool.
 If Surfly is integrated into your website, you can adapt the way a session starts, looks and behaves by changing the default settings.
 This is easily accomplished by specifying your preferences in the Surfly widget.
 If you would like greater control over the user interface, you can also fully customise it through the API (please see the documentation for further details).